AdrianoVolter/encur_URL/Readme.md

 ## Endpoints

-- GET /:code: Redireciona para a URL original correspondente ao código fornecido.
+- GET /:code: Redirects to the original URL corresponding to the provided code.
-- GET /api/links: Retorna todos os links encurtados.
+- GET /api/links: Returns all shortened links.
-- POST /api/links: Encurta uma URL longa e retorna o código do link encurtado.
+- POST /api/links: Shortens a long URL and returns the shortened link code.
-- GET /api/metrics: Retorna as métricas de acesso para os links encurtados.
+- GET /api/metrics: Returns access metrics for shortened links.

-## Tecnologias Utilizadas
+## Technologies Used
-Fastify: Framework web rápido e eficiente para Node.js.
+Fastify:Fast and efficient web framework for Node.js.
-PostgreSQL: Banco de dados relacional para armazenamento de links encurtados.
+PostgreSQL: Relational database for storing shortened links.
-Redis: Banco de dados em memória para armazenamento de métricas de acesso.
+Redis: In-memory database for storing access metrics.